 Tourists in Bali run a number of health risks.
 Travelers might catch “Bali Belly,” or traveler’s diarrhea, from dodgy meals.
 Or they might look at a macaque the wrong way and suffer a monkey attack.
 Or they might forget the sunscreen and suffer sunburn.

 The right precautions can help you avoid these problems entirely.
 Follow the dos and don’ts in this article to stay healthy during your Bali vacation.
-Or read this list of Bali Hospitals and Clinics in case you need to make an unscheduled visit.
+Or take a look at this list of Bali Hospitals and Clinics in case you need to make an unscheduled visit.

 Bali’s drug laws are very strict and should not be trifled with.
-Indonesian Law No. 35/2009 lays down harsh penalties for drug users caught with Group 1 drugs like marijuana, heroin, and cocaine: you can get life imprisonment for possession or the death penalty if you’ve been convicted of trafficking in drugs.
-(Schapelle Corby, pictured here, was lucky to get 20 years in prison.)
+Indonesian Law No. 35/2009 lays down harsh penalties for drug users caught with Group 1 drugs like marijuana, heroin, and cocaine.
+You can get life imprisonment for possession or the death penalty if you’ve been convicted of trafficking in drugs.
+(Schapelle Corby, pictured here, was initially sentenced to 20 years in prison—she served nine.)

 Best Bali Drugs Tip: Parts of Kuta are still rife with drug dealers, or narcotics officers pretending to be dealers.
 Tourists walking through often get whispered solicitations for drugs.
 If you get one of these whispered sales pitches, walk away.
 You might end up a hapless victim of a drug sting!